t3l3machus/Villain/README.md

 <!--Many additional information can be found in the user guide.-->

 :zap: **This release is fresh and is still being tested.**
+:warning: Create your own obfuscated reverse shell templates and replace the default ones in your instance of Villain to better handle AV evasion.
+Here's how 📽️ -> [youtube.com/watch?v=grSBdZdUya0](https://www.youtube.com/watch?v=grSBdZdUya0)

 ### Video Presentations
 [2022-11-30] John Hammond showcased the tool in this incredible video -> [youtube.com/watch?v=pTUggbSCqA0](https://www.youtube.com/watch?v=pTUggbSCqA0)